13 Twin Mama Purchases I Loved (with Links!)

 2. Graco DuetConnect Swing + Bouncer

-3. Split-Screen Baby Monitor (VTech)
+3. Split-Screen Baby Monitor

-4. Full-Size Trash Can (Instead of a Diaper Pail!)
+4. Full-Size Trash Can

 I started with two diaper pails.
 One leftover from Lily, one gifted by my cousin.
 It took less than a week to realize even two weren’t enough for twin life.
-Switching to a regular trash can was one of my best hacks.
+Switching to a regular kitchen size trash can was one of my best hacks.
 No expensive refills, no tiny openings that clog, no fuss.
 Just a big can, a good lid, and frequent emptying.

 5. Honest Sleep Sacks

 Soft, breathable, organic, and the perfect weight for my winter babies layered over fleecy PJs.
 They washed beautifully and held up through constant rotation, which is saying something when you have two.
 I tried others, but these were the ones I kept reaching for.
+The zippers are in the right places and I liked the patterns.

 6. Montessori-Style High Chairs